jcsahnwaldt/browser-compat-tests/README.md

 ### Chrome / Firefox

 Chrome and Firefox have almost the same command line interface for headless mode.
-These commands should work on macOS:
+The [test.sh](test.sh) script executes commands like these (the paths to the Chrome and Firefox binaries only work on macOS):

 ```
 $ "/Applications/Firefox.app/Contents/MacOS/firefox" --headless --screenshot --window-size=15,10 "file://$(pwd)/test.html?width=15&height=10"